usnistgov/ctRSD-simulator/ctRSD-simulator-2.0/docs/_build/html/_sources/ClassInitials.rst.txt

 **Parameters:**
 	domains: *int*, *if NONE, default=5*
-		Numbers of input-output domains present in the simulated system.
-This needs to match the highest input or output index of the species indicated in *molecular_species()*.
+		The highest input or output index of the species indicated in *molecular_species()*.
 For example, if G{5,9} is specified, *domains* needs to be 9 or greater.
+		This can be higher than the highest index in the system but it cannot be lower than the highest index in the system.